moonbuggy/docker-dnsmasq-updater/README.md

 *   `TZ`		          - set timezone

 ### Setup on dnsmasq server
+Docker Dnsmasq Updater won't track changes other software (i.e dnsmasq) might make to the remote hosts file.
+Thus, to avoid conflicts, it's best to give Docker Dnsmasq Updater it's own hosts file to use and either specify it as an additional hosts file to dnsmasq (with the `-addn-hosts <file>` argument or in `dnsmasq.conf`), or merge it into the main hosts file by some other mechanism.

-If you have an external storage device attached to your router it makes sense to keep the hosts file the updater generates there, to minimize writes to the router's onboard storage.
+If your dnsmasq server is a router with external storage attached it makes sense to keep the hosts file the updater generates there, to minimize writes to the router's onboard storage.

-As an example, if you're using AsusWRT/Entware you can easily configure the router to include this external file by writing to `/opt/etc/hosts` and adding the following to `/jffs/scripts/hosts.postconf`:
+As an example, if you're using AsusWRT-Merlin/Entware, you can easily configure the router to include this external file by writing to `/opt/etc/hosts` and adding the following to `/jffs/scripts/hosts.postconf`:

 ```
 # for remote hosts updates